-The project will consider the development of a conduct protocol and a practical mechanism that will allow Canadian financial services firms and investment advisors to take urgent, short-term protective action for the benefit of vulnerable consumers in two critical situations:
+The project considered the development of a conduct protocol and a practical mechanism that will allow Canadian financial services firms and investment advisors to take urgent, short-term protective action for the benefit of vulnerable consumers in two critical situations:

 - where market conditions or other situations exist which requires an immediate financial decision or action that involves the consumer’s investments or savings including bank accounts (for example, to safeguard the consumer’s investment capital or income) but the consumer appears to lack the mental capacity necessary to make financial decisions about their investments or bank/savings accounts due to dementia or other forms of diminished mental capacity; and

 - where the consumer has provided instructions (such as, for example, to liquidate positions and withdraw or transfer funds), and the advisor or firm have reason to suspect or ought to suspect that the consumer is being subjected to elder financial abuse, undue influence or both.